Everything You Need to Know About ADU - Accessory Dwelling Units

-JADU must be contained in the existing structure of the main house, which means it can be or a converted living space such as a playroom, bedroom etc. Or a converted, unlivable space that confides within the main house, such as an attached garage (conversion of detached garage must be an ADU), conversion of the basement or attic space.
+JADU must be contained in the existing structure of the main house, which means it can be a converted living space such as a playroom, bedroom, etc. Or a converted, unlivable space that confides within the main house, such as an attached garage (conversion of a detached garage must be an ADU), conversion of the basement, or attic space.

 Example #1: 1600 Sqft house with 400 sqft garage

-You can can choose to convert more then the garage alone to JADU.
+You can choose to convert more than the garage alone to JADU.
 You can convert up to 500 sqft from the structure to JADU

 Lastly, JADU does only need a kitchen, and can share the bathroom with the main house, needs only an electrical sub panel box and not a new meter, and can connect to the main sewer line of the house.
 All of those will reduce the costs involved in constructing the unit.